Global algebraic K-theory: M -categories

 \begin{eg}[(Limits and colimits of tame $\M$-categories)] As we explained in Example \ref{eg:(co)limits Mcat}, the category of $\M$-categories is complete and cocomplete; the same is true for the full subcategory of tame $\M$-categories.
 Indeed, for every $\M$-category $\Cc$, the full subcategory $\Cc^\tau$ of finitely supported objects is closed under the $\M$-action by Proposition \ref{prop:finite support} (iii).
 So $\Cc^\tau$ is an $\M$-category in its own right.
 Moreover, every morphism of $\M$-categories $F:\Dc\to\Cc$ whose source is tame automatically takes values in the subcategory $\Cc^\tau$, by Proposition \ref{prop:finite support} (v).
 So the functor sending an $\M$-category $\Cc$ to its full $\M$-subcategory $\Cc^\tau$ is right adjoint to the inclusion

+Said differently: $\M\cat^\tau$ is a coreflective subcategory of $\M\cat$, and so the inclusion $\M\cat^\tau\to\M\cat$ creates colimits.
 Since $\M\cat$ is cocomplete, so is $\M\cat^\tau$, and the inclusion preserves colimits.
 Since $\M\cat$ is complete, so is $\M\cat^\tau$; limits in $\M\cat^\tau$ can be calculated by forming limits in the ambient category $\M\cat$, and then taking the full subcategory of finitely supported objects. \end{eg}

 \begin{defn} Let $G$ be a finite group.
 A {\em universal $G$-set} is a countable $G$-set such that every subgroup of $G$ occurs as the stabilizer of infinitely many elements. \end{defn}

 The proof of the following proposition is straightforward, and we omit it.